stefansundin/rssbox/.ebextensions/README.md

 pip3 install --upgrade awsebcli
 ```

 Use a `t2.micro` instance if you are using the AWS free tier.
 Otherwise, use `t3.micro` or `t3a.micro` with spot to get the lowest price.
+Use `t4g.micro` to use AWS Gravitron (arm64) and save a little bit more.

 Due to memory requirements, the `nano` size does not work since the upgrade to Amazon Linux 2023.